Why and Which surfboard leash, Traction-Pad or Fins to choose?

 Comes as a 3-piece pad.
 The pattern type is known as the diamond.
 Available in the following color schemes: gunmetal, resin fade (pictured), camo and black.

 It also features beveled corners to reduce drag.
-Dakine quality makes sure that it would not come off – unless you really want it to take it off – So, make sure you make outlines with a pencil before applying it on.
+Dakine quality makes sure that it would not come off – unless you want it to take it off – So, make sure you make outlines with a pencil before applying it on.

 Check out the Dakine Superlite Traction Pad on Amazon